AI-Ahmed/AI-Ahmed/README.md

 - 🔭 I’m currently working on Control Theory and decision making in AI.
 - 🌱 I’m currently learning more about Statistics & Computational thinking & System Design.
-- 💬 Ask me about ML ethics and how to start building your vision into a machine.
+- 💬 Ask me about AI ethics and how to start building your vision into a machine.
 - 📫 How to reach me: Join my journey on [LinkedIn](https://www.linkedin.com/in/ai-ahmed/).
 - ⚡ Fun fact:
   * Who doesn't like Ironman!!
 If you do, you must like how Jarvis corporate everything 😄.